Is there anything more satisfying, more American, or more delicious than a burger? I think not.

-- Venison cooks differently than a ground beef burger - But only a little bit, and it's because of the aforementioned lack of fat.
+- Cooking venison works differently than cooking a ground beef burger.
+But only a little bit, and it's because of the aforementioned lack of fat.
 Listen to you meat.
 Once the sizzle has subsided flip the burger patties (about 3-4 minutes).
 Your prep time is almost always more than your actual cook time.

-- Don't over-season the meat - This should be obvious, but don't go overboard with seasoning your venison burger meat.
+- Don't over-season the meat.
+This should be obvious, but don't go overboard with seasoning your deer meat.
 A little bit of salt and pepper should do just fine, and can produce the best venison burger.

 Now that's we've got the basics covered, it's up to you to successfully hunt a deer.
 Once that's accomplished, let's get into some all-star venison burger recipes.